NovatecConsulting/tc-showcase-rabbitmq/README.md

 Tests are written in Groovy using the [Spock Test Framework](https://spockframework.org/spock/docs/1.3/index.html).

+Pull requests will automatically trigger a new test run.

 ## RabbitMQ Basics
 ### High-Level Model in AMQP 0-9-1
 AMQP 0-9-1 uses the following model: